fluxcd/source-controller/docs/spec/v1/gitrepositories.md

 #### HTTPS Certificate Authority

-To provide a Certificate Authority to trust while connecting with a Git repository over HTTPS, the referenced Secret can contain a `.data.caFile` value.
+To provide a Certificate Authority to trust while connecting with a Git repository over HTTPS, the referenced Secret's `.data` can contain a `ca.crt` or `caFile` key. `ca.crt` takes precedence over `caFile`, i.e. if both keys are present, the value of `ca.crt` will be taken into consideration.

 ```yaml
 ---